 Let’s start off with NPT threads.
 NPT stands for National Pipe Threaded.
 These fittings are standard threading that is used in the United States.
 NPT consists of tapered threading which has ‘imperfect threads’ at the end of the threading.
 By connecting the male and female parts, the ‘imperfect thread’ makes a seal.
 Though torquing the threads, they compress against each other making an effective seal.
 Without this seal, leaks of vapor and liquid could occur.
 This could be dangerous if the content is hazardous.
 That is why NPT is prominently used in these situations, as it can make a flawless piping system.
 However, NPT threads are not recommended for disassembling and then resembling.
 That is because it weakens the sealing abilities of the pipes.

 This is one of the most common types of threading seen in pipes.

-ANPT threads are both similar and different from its counterpart.
+ANPT threads are both similar and different from their counterparts.
 Internally, ANPT is the same as NPT.
 However, the applications and other factors are what make these pipes so distinctive.
 ANPT is an acronym for Aeronautical National Pipe Taper.
 These pipes have been used prominently by the Navy and Army.
-In order to use these pipes in aeronautical sphere, the pipe threading is carefully controlled in regards to diameter, taper, and thread form.
+To use these pipes in the aeronautical sphere, the pipe threading is carefully controlled regarding diameter, taper, and thread form.
 This strict regulation on these threads allows them to be carefully crafted to have an effective seal that handles the stress of aeronautical uses.

 As you can see, NPT and ANPT have differences that make them useful in different industries.
 For more information, contact Detroit Nipple Works!